 Lastly, one of the most important things you can do is provide training beforehand to mitigate separation anxiety.

 Your Golden Retriever needs to learn that it’s OK to be left alone and that you will be coming back.

 I wrote an in-depth article on raising a Golden Retriever puppy while working.
 In it, I discuss issues such as separation anxiety, and resources to use when you’re gone, and other tips.
 Of course, these tips apply to older Goldens too.
 Take a few minutes to read that article here: Raising a Golden Retriever Puppy While Working: Guilt-Free Solutions.

 Can I Leave a Golden Retriever Alone Overnight?

 So, we’ve established that Golden Retrievers do well left alone during the day.
-But many people work night shifts or may have a night away for some reason, so it’s natural to wonder how a Golden Retriever might fare alone overnight.
+But many people work night shifts or may have a night away for some reason.
+So, can I leave a Golden Retriever alone overnight?

-Whether you can leave your Golden Retriever alone overnight is highly variable and dependent on the situation, the dog’s age, training, and personality.
-Some dogs will be fine, whereas others may be anxious and prefer not to be alone.
-Puppies under six months old should not be left unattended overnight due to bladder issues and their dependence on you for care.
+Golden Retrievers over six months may be left alone overnight, depending on their training and personality.
+Some dogs may be OK, whereas others may be anxious and prefer not to be alone.
+Puppies under six months should not be left unattended overnight due to bladder issues and their dependence on you for care.